 Summary

 This lesson addresses writing linear equations given a table of values.
 Students will use their knowledge of slope and y-intercept to analyze linear data tables and represent the linear relationship in the data as an equation.
 Students also will watch a video of a former air traffic controller speaking about his career.
-Prerequisites for this lesson include identifying slope and y-intercept given an equation, graphing linear equations, writing linear equations given a graph, and calculating the slope of a line given two points.
+Prerequisites for this lesson include identifying slope and y-intercept given a linear equation, graphing linear equations, writing linear equations given a graph, and calculating the slope of a line given two points.
 This lesson places emphasis on linear relationships being represented and modeled in multiple ways.

 Essential Question(s)